$BKT$ transitions in classical and quantum long-range systems: Quantum long-range XXZ chain

 i.e. it follows the same scaling of Eq\,\eqref{scaling}.
 This is, to the best of our knowledge, a new prediction for the $XXZ$ LR model.

-Let us notice how the present results fit within the effective-dimensionality picture described in Ref.\,\cite{defenu2017criticality}, for LR quantum systems.
+The present result fits within the effective-dimensionality picture described in Ref.\,\cite{defenu2017criticality}, for LR quantum systems.
 In particular, the crossover between various LR regimes of the quantum $O(n)$ model in dimension $d$ can be described by introducing the effective dimension